Antonio Duran Image

 Originally from Phoenix, Arizona, I found a love for higher education during my years as an undergraduate student at New York University.
 It was at NYU that I first encountered questions of what it meant to be a first-generation queer Latino cisgender man in educational settings and in society broadly.
 I discovered that educators could create environments for students to explore who they were and for them to learn how they can contribute to a more socially just world.
 After my time at NYU, I was lucky to receive my M.S. in Student Affairs in Higher Education from Miami University and my Ph.D. in Higher Education and Student Affairs from The Ohio State University.

-Now as an Assistant Professor of Higher and Postsecondary Education at Arizona State University, my research broadly examines how historical and contemporary legacies of oppression influence college student development, experiences, and success.
+As an Associate Professor of Higher and Postsecondary Education at Arizona State University, my research broadly examines how historical and contemporary legacies of oppression influence college student development, experiences, and success.
 Connected to this central thread, I am also interested in how scholar-practitioners use the above knowledge in their practice.
 I primarily use critical frameworks (e.g., intersectionality, queer of color critique, quare theory, jotería studies) to complicate the field’s understanding of racism, heterosexism, trans oppression, and other forms of marginalization on college campuses.

 Research areas of interest include: